Dolphinchair/Dolphinchair/README.md

 ## 📫 Contact

-Feel free to reach out if you want to collaborate or just say hi!\n ✉️ - lois.hattterberger@epitech.eu
+Feel free to reach out if you want to collaborate or just say hi!
+##### ✉️ - lois.hattterberger@epitech.eu

 Thanks for visiting my profile! 😄